timwfitnum/cryptoCur/README.md

 # cryptoCur
-Messing around with the coinmarketcap api getting data and practising requeasts
+Messing around with the coinmarketcap api getting data and practising requests